konflux-ci/service-provider-integration-operator/docs/USER.md

 ## Overriding default binding lifetime
-In general, bindings (and their dependant secrets) are not supposed to be long-lived.
-Their TTL in configurable globally, and by default it is set to 2 hrs.
-But some tasks require more long-lived credentials to be available, so the creator of the binding may override the default setting by specifying `spec.lifetime` field of the binding.
+In general, bindings (and their dependent secrets) are not supposed to be long-lived.
+Their TTL is configured globally, and by defaults to 2 hrs.
+Some tasks may require the credentials to be available for a longer time, so the creator of the binding may override the default setting by specifying `spec.lifetime` field of the binding.
 It accepts any standard time periods, like `2h30m`, `90s` etc, except the negative values and values less than 60 seconds, since they make not much sense.
 Exception is only `-1` value, which means infinite lifetime